Happy birthday! I wish you the very best!

-Humane emotions seem to be below him, but the warm spark in his eyes when he looks at her assures her that her colorful dreams are not doomed to always remain mere dreams.
+Human emotions seem to be below him, but the warm spark in his eyes when he looks at her assures her that her colourful dreams are not doomed to always remain mere dreams.

 He is darkness and she is light.
 He is flawless in his bloodstained perfection, and she is pure and innocent and so very wrong for him.

 She adores him in every way, and she can't fathom quite why; maybe because he doesn't feel entirely real to her.
 He is too dark and stained to belong in her dreams, and she wants it so desperately; that wish that isn't hers but has been granted.